Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 confused with a sweat shop; it's not about the number of hours per day spent coding.
 How do you know if you work in a code factory?

-1. **You don't know reasons** - limited access to customers, closed door meetings, everything need to know etc.
+1. **Unexplained reasons** - limited access to customers, closed door meetings, everything need to know etc.
-2. **Backdoor bottom-up ideas** - developer ideas are snuck in skunk works, hidden inside top-down projects or churned out in hack-a-thons.
-There may even be a lot of code produced this way but all without the support of front door process, tools and reward mechanisms.
+2. **Trouble changing things** - developer ideas maybe snuck in skunk works, hidden inside top-down projects or churned out in hack-a-thons but eventually this causes a very high technical debt load.
-3. **Lots of fire fighting and poor infrastructure** - solving immediate problems is seen as more valuable than preventing future ones since no trust required.
-Trust is built by allowing developers to take decisions and potentially learn from mistakes but code factories don't operate that way.
-4. **Gold plated external ideas and over customization** - big customer asks and legal requirements from outside the organization are especially shiny even if nobody really wants them. <br/><br/>APIs are much looser and configuration much more complex than they should be because detailed analysis doesn't come top down.
-5. **Crappy project management and top-down assignments** - Out of the box methodology and report heavy tools are frequently chosen by external trends and top-down choice. <br/><br/>Modern code factories may self-organize story level assignment but rarely allow developers to choose projects even within the same organization.
-6. **Deadline theater and fake MVPs** - top-down projects have hard deadlines that are then usually pushed.
-Its more about taking the decision of being done away from developers. <br/><br/>MVP is the least work necessary to get further feedback but code factory MVPs are really about trying to push the decision-making onto customers.
-Unfortunately, "This is crap." is not useful feedback.
-7. **Fungible developers and pseudo teams** - developer decision-making muscle and domain knowledge stays under-developed or becomes atrophied so everyone is equally replaceable. <br/><br/>You may work on a team but the only opinion that matters to you is your manager, team lead, product manager or chief architect - depending on the situation.
+3. **Top-down organized** - Inflexible methodology, report heavy tools and forcibly assigned projects are common.
+You may work on a team but the only opinion that matters to you is your manager, team lead, product manager or chief architect - depending on the situation.
+4. **Meaningless deadlines** - top-down projects have hard deadlines that are then usually pushed.
+The deadline theater is more about taking design choices away from developers that would prefer not to add more technical debt.
-8. **Developer career paths limited and gangs** - code factories don't offer many paths forward for developers unless they become managers. <br/><br/>Since there are reduced opportunities to prove yourself, relationships based on reporting structure and proximity play a larger role.
+5. **Limited career paths and gangs** - code factories don't offer many paths forward for developers unless they become managers. <br/><br/>Since there are reduced opportunities to prove yourself, relationships based on reporting structure and proximity play a larger role.
-9. **Skills are not transferable** - code factories typically have their own way of doing things that's out of touch with the latest technology and methodologies.
-How out of touch depends on how long the code factory has been operating.
+6. **Atrophied skills** - code factories typically have their own way of doing things that's out of touch with the latest technology and methodologies.
+Plus your decision-making muscle and domain knowledge stays under-developed.
-10. **High risk of burnout even if comfortable** - your code factory might have a great or fully remote environment, pay well and have friendly management.
-For many developers, long term none of that will matter unless they feel validation that they are making a difference.

-This last point is where code factories are especially destructive.
-The fewer people involved in decision-making the less chance of delighting customers.
-The more extraordinary effort required to innovate the less likely it is to happen.

-Suppose you do work in a code factory though?
-Now what?
+All six attributes of code factories stem from a single culture decision that developers perform better when spoon-fed as much instruction as possible.
+That engineering autonomy should be limited whenever possible like the automation that runs a factory.

+Implicit in the code factory view of the world is that what is most valuable is the code produced, the customers gained and the money raised.
+An organization that instead prizes the team and culture its built might think nothing of re-writing entire sections of their code base or innovations designed for new markets.

+>**The longer it takes to write code the more likely management will view the code, and not the team, as what is valuable.**

+Here's where things get interesting though - the converse is also true.
+The longer it takes to write code the more likely management will view the code, and not the team, as what is valuable.
+So unless you're on a team of select PHds cracking a nearly unsolvable puzzle, using the tools and methodology that helps you build the best, fastest is vital to avoiding collapsing into a code factory.

+So is code factory a condition that can be overcome?
 We'll explore that question in our next blog.